How to Stay Connected During an Emergency

 Plan 2 - Inside your neighborhood or surrounding area

-Where: school parking lot, church parking lot, park playground, etc.
+Where: school parking lot, church parking lot, or park playground.

 When: for emergencies that affect your street, your block, or other surrounding areas.